 The community initiative proposal asks for information about what you are trying to achieve, who should be involved in the project and potential funding sources.
 Initiatives could be well progressed or simply an expression of interest at an early stage of the project, with ideas needing further development.

 All proposals will be supported by council staff who will be in touch with you to request further information if required – and recommend next steps in progressing the initiative through the process.

 All initiatives will be submitted to the council’s Aspirations and Projects Committee for consideration.
-There may be opportunity for groups to present directly to the committee as well.
+There may be an opportunity for groups to present directly to the committee.